 Meaning

-The message behind “If I had done what I was programmed to do, I would now be sitting in a car factory looking at the sizes of wheels, or wondering how to get credit to start a new factory in Russia.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “If I had done what I was programmed to do, I would now be sitting in a car factory looking at the sizes of wheels, or wondering how to get credit to start a new factory in Russia.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme